-56. Ms. Baker was never told by anyone at Save Mart, nor did she ever see or read anything in writing stating or suggesting that the non-union retiree benefits could be terminated.
 At all trainings, meetings, and presentations in which she participated or attended, the consistent message was that non-union retiree benefits were for life and would be as good or better than the union's.

-57. In approximately 2017, Ms. Baker received a letter from Save Mart advising her of her eligibility for retirement, and notifying her that if she retired by December 31, 2017, both she and her spouse would receive the HRA benefit, but if she did not, her spouse would lose his benefit.
+- 64. In approximately 2017, Ms. Baker received a letter from Save Mart advising her of her eligibility for retirement, and notifying her that if she retired by December 31, 2017, both she and her spouse would receive the HRA benefit, but if she did not, her spouse would lose his benefit.
 She was fifty-seven years old with forty years of service.
-Ms. Baker believed the terms of the letter were cut-and-dry: that if she retired by the deadline, she and her spouse would both receive the HRA benefit until she died.

-58. Ms. Baker attended a presentation by HR about this letter and the HRA changes for all the non-union employees from the twenty-eight stores that Ms. Baker supervised.
+Ms. Baker believed the terms of the letter were cut-and-dry: that if she retired by the deadline, she and her spouse would both receive the HRA benefit until she died. - 65.
+Ms. Baker attended a presentation by HR about this letter and the HRA changes for all the non-union employees from the twenty-eight stores that Ms. Baker supervised.
 The employees had many questions about the HRA changes.
-The message from the HR representative was that provided one met the eligibility requirements and retired by December 31, 2017, then the HRA benefit and spousal benefit would last for the life of the retiree.

-59. Ms. Baker had planned to work until the age of at least sixty-five, and those years of income figured prominently in her family's retirement planning.
-However, she did not want to lose the HRA benefit for her spouse, knowing that medical care is especially important and costly as one ages.

-60. In reliance on Save Mart's written and verbal representations that the HRA benefit for her and her spouse would continue for the duration of her life, Ms. Baker decided to retire early to keep the spousal benefit, and retired effective October 2017 at the age of fifty-seven.
+The message from the HR representative was that provided one met the eligibility requirements and retired by December 31, 2017, then the HRA benefit and spousal benefit would last for the life of the retiree. - 66.
+Ms. Baker had planned to work until the age of at least sixty-five, and those years of income figured prominently in her family's retirement planning.
+However, she did not want to lose the HRA benefit for her spouse, knowing that medical care is especially important and costly as one ages. - 67.
+In reliance on Save Mart's written and verbal representations that the HRA benefit for her and her spouse would continue for the duration of her life, Ms. Baker decided to retire early to keep the spousal benefit, and retired effective October 2017 at the age of fifty-seven. - 68.
+Save Mart's termination of the HRA benefit will cost Ms. Baker tens-of-thousands of dollars over the duration of her life.

-61. Save Mart's termination of the HRA benefit will cost Ms. Baker tens-of-thousands of dollars over the duration of her life.
-In addition, Ms. Baker lost at least seven years of income, active employee health benefits for herself and her spouse, and 401(k) deferrals and matching employer contributions towards her retirement savings, that she would have earned, absent early retirement, as a direct result of Save Mart's misrepresentations about the HRA benefit.